popecruzdt/dt-k8s-otel-o11y-traces/README.md

   - The `k8sattributes` processor enriches the spans with Kubernetes attributes
   - The `resourcedetection` processor enriches the spans with cloud and cluster (GCP/GKE) attributes
   - The `resource` processor enriches the spans with custom (resource) attributes
-- Dynatrace DQL (via Notebooks) allows you to perform powerful queries and analysis of the log data
+- Dynatrace allows you to perform powerful queries and analysis of the trace/span data

 <!-- ------------------------ -->
 ### Supplemental Material